awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 ### Expected Returns or Value

-A estimation of the value (or expectation of all future returns) is added to the `whatif` data frame after the data is loaded.
-The [Bellman equations](https://en.wikipedia.org/wiki/Bellman_equation) are used to estimate this. `whatif` offers either [SARSA](https://en.wikipedia.org/wiki/State-action-reward-state-action) which is a conservative on policy algorithm, or [Q-Learning](https://en.wikipedia.org/wiki/Q-learning) which is a more aggresive off policy value estimate.
+A estimation of the value (or expectation of all future returns) is added to the A2RL data frame after the data is loaded.
+The [Bellman equations](https://en.wikipedia.org/wiki/Bellman_equation) are used to estimate this.
+A2RL offers either [SARSA](https://en.wikipedia.org/wiki/State-action-reward-state-action) which is a conservative on policy algorithm, or [Q-Learning](https://en.wikipedia.org/wiki/Q-learning) which is a more aggresive off policy value estimate.